-- Know which of their pupils is on the medical register including asthma; (this information will be accessible via SEN classroom folders and the school's SCOMIS. - Allow pupils to take their own medicines when they need to; - Know what to do in the event of an asthma attack in school; - Ensure that an asthma inhaler is clearly labelled with the child's name and kept in a box in the classroom (this must travel with the children at all times including PE lessons and off-site visits).
-However, all children with a respiratory condition such as asthma must have TWO inhalers in school one to be kept in the classroom / with them at all times and another as a 'back-up' to be kept in the School Reception Office. - Make a note to the First Aider when a pupil has had to use the inhaler.
+- Know which of their pupils is on the medical register including asthma; (this information will be accessible via SEN classroom folders and the school's SIMS register. - Allow pupils to take their own medicines when they need to; - Know what to do in the event of an asthma attack in school and where the emergency asthma inhalers are located in the staffroom; - Ensure that an asthma inhaler is clearly labelled with the child's name and kept in a box in the classroom (this must travel with the children at all times including PE lessons and off site visits). - Record on the class asthma record when a pupil has had to use their inhaler.